-The Sub-Fund promotes some ESG characteristics, it seeks to invest mainly in stocks and bonds issued by companies with a good quality of Environmental, Social and Governance profiles.
+The Sub-Fund promotes some ESG characteristics, while seeking to invest mainly in stocks and bonds issued by companies with a good ESG profile that will represent the investment universe.
 It will notably use an ESG rating as further explained in the other sections of this website disclosure.